SatoshiumAI/satoshium-us/chronicle/sources/README.md

 Sources identify where information originated.

-Within Satoshium Chronicle, Source Records support canonical Chronicle Entries by preserving attribution, location, temporal context, provenance, limitations, archival state, integrity information, and traceable relationships to the information being used.
+Within Satoshium Chronicle, Source Records and external source references support canonical Chronicle Entries by preserving attribution, source identity, temporal context, citation information, limitations, archival state, integrity information, and traceable relationships to the historical record.

-A source helps answer:
+A Source helps answer:

 > Where did this information come from?

-Chronicle preserves source context so future reviewers can understand not only the origin of information, but also how it was accessed, captured, preserved, related to evidence, and connected to the Chronicle historical record.
+Chronicle preserves source context so future reviewers can understand the origin of information and identify what Chronicle relied upon.

+Source identity is distinct from Provenance, Evidence, Verification, and authority.

-A source does not automatically establish truth or transfer institutional authority to Chronicle.
+A Source does not automatically establish truth or transfer institutional authority to Chronicle.

 ---